google-research/google-research/cfq/README.md

 bash run_experiment.sh
 ```

-This will download the dataset, run preprocessing on the dataset, and train an
+This will run preprocessing on the dataset and train an LSTM model with
-LSTM model with attention on the random split of the CFQ dataset, after which it
+attention on the random split of the CFQ dataset, after which it will directly
-will directly be evaluated.
+be evaluated.

 NOTE This may take quite long and consume a lot of memory.
 It is tested on a
 machine with 6-core/12-hyperthread CPUs at 3.7Ghz, and 64Gb RAM, which took
 about 20 hours.
-Also note that this will consume roughly 20Gb of RAM during
+Also note that this will consume roughly 35Gb of RAM during
 preprocessing.
 The run-time can be sped up significantly by running Tensorflow
 with GPU support.